macedojleo/BDH/README.md

 ![Sample](/docs/sample.gif)

-The GIF above shows the result of all visual alarm possibilities when bdh was used in manually mode.
+The animated image above shows the result of all visual alarm possibilities when bdh was ran in manually mode.

 ## [How to use bdh in Automatic mode](#automatic)